swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 ### Syntax alternatives to `repeat each`

 The `repeat each` syntax produces fairly verbose variadic generic code.
+However, the `repeat` keyword is explicit signal that the pattern is repeated under substitution, and requiring the `each` keyword for pack references indicates which types or values will be subsituted in the expansion.
+This syntax design helps enforce the mental model that pack expansions result in iteration over each element in the parameter pack at runtime.

+The following syntax alternatives were also considered.

 #### The `...` operator